varun-d/varun-d.github.io/nextsteps.md

 2. Set **Source** to "GitHub Actions"
 3. Save the settings

-## Benefits of This Approach:
+## What This Approach Provides:

-- **Keeps all your features**: API routes, dynamic OG images, Sharp image processing
-- **Server-side rendering**: Your proxy endpoint and dynamic routes work
+- **Static site generation**: Pure static files for GitHub Pages
-- **Build-time optimization**: Images processed during CI build
+- **Build-time optimization**: Sharp processes images during CI build
+- **OG image generation**: Dynamic OG images generated statically at build time
+- **All other features**: Your image optimization, lazy loading, and viewer still work
-- **GitHub hosting**: Still uses GitHub Pages for hosting
+- **GitHub hosting**: Free hosting on GitHub Pages

+## What You Lose:

+- **API proxy endpoint**: The `/api/proxy` route won't work (but this can be replaced with client-side CORS proxies if needed)

 ## How It Works:

 1. GitHub Actions runs the build with Node.js environment
 2. Sharp processes images during build
-3. Node adapter creates a standalone server build
+3. OG images are pre-generated for all posts
 4. Static files are deployed to GitHub Pages
-5. Your server features work via the Node runtime
+5. All your image features work via pre-processed assets

-The key difference from pure static is that this creates a Node.js server that GitHub Actions can run during the build process, allowing all your server-rendered features to work while still deploying static files to GitHub Pages.